Public Hearing on the Proposed Amendments to the National Minimum Criteria

 - A morning session starting at 9 a.m. and ending at noon.

 - An early afternoon session starting at 1 p.m. and ending at 4 p.m.

 - A late afternoon session beginning at 5 p.m. and ending at 8 p.m.

 Oral testimony was limited to four (4) minutes for each person.
 EPA did not provide equipment for persons to show overhead slides or make computerized slide presentations.
 The public hearing provided interested persons the opportunity to present information, comments or views concerning EPA's proposal.
 EPA did not respond formally during the hearing to any comments or information presented at the hearing.On this page:

 Pre-registration is closed.
 Requests to present at the public hearing had to be made no later than 5:00 p.m.
 (Eastern time) on April 19, 2018.
 Pre-registering guaranteed someone a speaking slot.
 If people did not pre-register by the deadline and wished to provide oral testimony, EPA allowed all unregistered persons to present oral testimony at the public hearing.
 EPA considered such requests on a first-come, first-served basis on the day of the public hearing.

-People only needed to pre-register if you wished to present oral testimony.
-That is, you did not have to pre-register in order to observe the public hearing or to submit only a written statement (see below).
-EPA encouraged, however, all persons planning to attend the hearing to pre-register for it to facilitate its planning of the hearing.
+People only needed to pre-register if they wished to present oral testimony.
+That is, they did not have to pre-register in order to observe the public hearing or to submit only a written statement (see below).
+EPA encouraged, however, all persons planning to attend the hearing to pre-register for it to facilitate planning of the hearing.